qnikst/haskell-fun/README.markdown

-# A repository with random haskell projects
+# A repository with random projects.